Taiwan passport: "Republic of Taiwan" sticker

 The American Institute in Taiwan (AIT) had, through diplomatic channels, notified the MOFA and confirmed that holders of such altered passports may be extensively questioned by the U.S. Customs and Border Protection (CBP) officers and be removed from the United States, and in March 2016, two travelers from Taiwan voluntarily removed Republic of Taiwan stickers because of the extensive questioning by CBP officers.
 The two travelers were eventually admitted into the U.S., while a CBP spokesperson warned that alterations of travel documents made by any person who is not authorized by the government of a country can render it invalid and will result the holder's refusal of admission to the U.S., and placing Republic of Taiwan stickers on passports is deemed to have altered the travel documents.
-Similar incident also occurred in Japan when a holder of altered passport was taken to secondary inspection.
-After being told that he would be deported, the man finally removed the Republic of Taiwan stickers and placed them on his T-shirt and was allowed into Japan.
+A similar incident also occurred in Japan when a holder of altered passport was subject to secondary inspection.
+After being told that he would be deported, the man finally removed the Republic of Taiwan stickers and placed them on his T-shirt.
+Afterwards, he was allowed into Japan.

 Supporters of the stickers claimed that passports with Republic of Taiwan stickers were accepted in the United Arab Emirates and in Japan.
-In the latter case, the person who placed Republic of Taiwan sticker claimed that he was simply trying to block the word "China" from his passport.
-Holders of such passports were also allowed entry in the Philippines, although a Bureau of Immigration (BI) spokesperson claimed that the passenger would normally be thoroughly inspected and called the incident "a serious matter", while also said that the government would launch an investigation.
+In the latter case, the person who placed a Republic of Taiwan sticker on his passport claimed that he was simply trying to block the word "China" from his passport.
+Holders of such passports were also allowed entry into the Philippines, although a Bureau of Immigration (BI) spokesperson claimed that the passenger would normally be thoroughly inspected and called the incident "a serious matter", while also said that the government would launch an investigation.

 According to the BOCA, a total of 21 people had been denied entry by Singapore, Macau and Hong Kong since the end of 2015.
-Also, incidents were reported in Japan and the U.S. of the use of Republic of Taiwan stickers.
+Incidents were also reported in Japan and the U.S. of the use of Republic of Taiwan stickers.
 The MOFA called upon travelers to not alter the cover of their travel documents so that they would not be denied entry.

 From 2020, such problems have largely ceased to exist after the Taiwanese government issued new versions of passports that have reduced "Republic of China" to small texts surrounding the national emblem, and highlighted "Taiwan" instead.